mairasafdar/fft-audio-toolkit/README.md

 python3 main.py

 This will first launch the application window.
-Clicking the "Load .wav File" button will open a native file dialog, and upon selecting a file, you will be taken to the main editor interface.
+Clicking the "Load .wav File" button will open a native file dialog, and upon selecting a .wav file, you will be taken to the main editor interface.

 ## **Future Improvements**